 Police credibility matters because prosecutors must establish facts beyond a reasonable doubt.
 If jurors question officer integrity, their credibility is reduced.
 And, DUI prosecutions are often one-witness cases.

-Contact an Experienced Kona DUI Attorney for Help
+Contact an Experienced Kona DUI Lawyer’s For Help